VirajAgarwal1/storage_engine_in_golang/README.md

 ### Remarks

 I personally learned a lot by undertaking this challenge.
-This project increased my appreciation of Databases exponentially, beacuse I understand the humongous efforts needed to make one.
-Although, I did a lot to try make the performance better, it still is not upto what I would have liked.
-There are many optimisations which can be done to make it faster but, for now I will give this project a rest and work on something else.
+This project increased my appreciation of Databases exponentially, beacuse I now understand the humongous efforts needed to make one.
+I tried a lot to things to make the performance better but, it still is not upto what I would have liked.
+Regardless though, for now I will give this project a rest and work on something else.
 I am glad I undertook this project.